zaim-tech/flet-webview-all/docs/advanced.md

 )
 ```

-`debugging_enabled=True` continues to print messages through the Flutter debug
+`debugging_enabled=True` continues to print messages through the platform
-logger; `on_console_message` is useful when the Python app needs to display or
+debug log; `on_console_message` is useful when the Python app needs to display
-record them.
+or record them.

 On Web, cross-origin iframe content cannot be scripted by the host.
 APIs such
 as JavaScript evaluation, channels, console hooks, and scroll reads/writes